Jamesxu182/MyWeather/README.md

 MyWeather
 =========

-A Simple Weather App For China
+A Simple Weather App For The City Of China.

 The Application Wroten by James in Python.
 The data from http://www.weather.com.cn.